Dicelette/i18n/en/docusaurus-plugin-content-docs/current/config/context_menu.md

 **`/config create_link reset`**
 :::

-Resets the link format to its default values.
+Remove the configuration and reset the link format to default values.